 |July 26th 2021||1.3||1.3.0||Java 1.2.0 Go 1.2.0 PHP 1.1.0 Python 1.2.0 .NET 1.3.0||0.7.0||Supported (current)|

 After the 1.0 release of the runtime there may be situations where it is necessary to explicitly upgrade through an additional release to reach the desired target.
 For example an upgrade from v1.0 to v1.2 may need go pass through v1.1

 The table below shows the tested upgrade paths for the Dapr runtime.
-For example you are able to upgrade from 1.0-rc4 to the 1.0 release.
 Any other combinations of upgrades have not been tested.

 |Current Runtime version||Must upgrade through||Target Runtime version|